What Type of Innovation does your Organisation need for 2021?

 However, innovation takes many forms.
 When planning for innovation in a strategic context, it is essential to first determine what type of innovation would generate the greatest benefit for your organisation.

 When most people think of innovation, they think solely of new products.
 But products and technology can be the easiest element for your competitors to copy.
-Broadening your perspective to include other types of innovation can help you identify opportunities that will make your innovation investment much more worthwhile.
+Broadening your perspective to consider ways to introduce other types of innovation can help you identify opportunities that will make your innovation investment much more worthwhile.

-Clearly defining the type and degree of innovation your organisation plans to implement will help transform innovation from a corporate buzz word to a practical strategy with real, measurable outcomes.
+Clearly defining the type of innovation as well as the degree of innovation that your organisation plans to implement, will help transform innovation from a corporate buzz word to a practical strategy with real, measurable outcomes.
 It is well worth the extra time and effort.

 Read more about the Doblin Framework here: https://doblin.com/ten-types

-Impact Innovation works with private and public companies to build and support innovation strategy and processes.
+At Impact Innovation, our innovation consultants can support private and public companies through innovation training, innovation strategy and processes, to achieve greater return on investment.
 Contact us at firstname.lastname@example.org to find out more.